EfthymiaKakoulidou/cakes-by-kg/README.md

 ### Typography

 I used 2 font-families for my project.
-One clean and redable for the whole site and one more graphic to create just the logo and titles (as an official logo does not exist yet.)
+One clean and readable for the whole site and one more graphic to create just the logo and titles (as an official logo does not exist yet.)

 - [Shadows into light](https://fonts.google.com/specimen/Shadows+Into+Light?query=shadow+) was used for the primary headers and titles.

 - [Mako](https://fonts.google.com/specimen/Mako) was used for all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer, as an indication to the user to click on an image so that they can see more pictures of the same cake, and a burger icon serving the responsiveness needs.

 ## User Stories